microsoft/playwright/docs/src/api/class-apiresponseassertions.md

 * langs: java, js
 - returns: <[APIResponseAssertions]>

 Makes the assertion check for the opposite condition.
-For example, this code tests that the response status is not successfull:
+For example, this code tests that the response status is not successful:

 ```js
 await expect(response).not.toBeOK();